panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 * preferred language
 * a collection of services

 that consumer components should use at any nesting level.
-Context solves primarily the props drilling problem when you have to pass down props from parents to children.
+Context solves primarily the props drilling problem: when you have to pass down props from parents to children.

-But you should think carefully before deciding to use context in your application.
+On the other side, you should think carefully before deciding to use context in your application.

 First, adding context introduces complexity to the application.
-Creating the context, wrapping everything in the context provider, using the `useContext()` &mdash; all these add to the complexity.
+Creating the context, wrapping everything in the context provider, using the `useContext()` &mdash; this increases complexity.

 Secondly, adding context makes it more difficult to unit test the components.
 During unit testing, you would have to wrap the consumer component into a context provider.
+Including the components that are indirectly affected by the context &mdash; the ancestors of context consumers!

 ## 3. Use case: solving the props drilling problem

-The simplest way to pass data from a parent to a child component is simply when the parent assigns props to its child component:
+The simplest way to pass data from a parent to a child component is when the parent assigns props to its child component:

 ```jsx
 function Application() {